natamox/vscode-auto-cssinjs-color/README.md

-# vscode-auto-import-bixicolor README
+# vscode-auto-import-color README

-This is the README for your extension "vscode-auto-import-bixicolor".
+This is the README for your extension "vscode-auto-import-color".
 After writing up a brief description, we recommend including the following sections.

 ## Features